pjotrp/once-only/README.md

 * A completed job does not get submitted again to PBS
 * A job already in the queue does not get submitted again to PBS
 * Guarantee independently executed jobs
+* Do not worry about submitting serial jobs

+and coming

 * Automatically use a scratch disk (nyi)
 * Garbage collect jobs (nyi)
-* Not worry about submitting serial jobs

 Once-only makes a program or script run only *once*, provided the inputs don't change (in a functional style!).
 This is very useful when running a range of